Strobesstrobes

 • ✓Restrict and audit access to key management (KMS) policies

 Automation catches drift, but it cannot tell you whether a control actually stops an attacker.
-A bucket can be private and still leak through a SSRF-stolen token; a role can look scoped and still chain into escalation.
+A bucket can be private and still leak through an SSRF-stolen token; a role can look scoped and still chain into escalation.
 That gap is why posture management and penetration testing are complementary, and why running offense continuously through agentic pentesting closes the loop between what your checklist says and what an adversary can actually do.

 Strobes insight